 FDA Preliminary Lab Analysis

-- As of Nov.
-13, 2019, the FDA has received over 1,000 samples from 25 states with roughly 885 of these samples connected to patients.
+- To date, the FDA has received over 1,100 samples from 25 states with roughly 908 of these samples connected to patients.
 These samples have been collected directly from consumers, hospitals, and state offices.
 They have included vaping devices and products containing varied levels of liquid as well as packaging and other documentation.
-Many samples have contained little to no liquid, which limits the number and types of tests that are able to be conducted on each submission.
+Many samples have contained little to no liquid, which limits the number and types of tests that can be conducted on each submission.
 The FDA has not found one product or substance that is involved in all of the cases; however, we do know that THC is present in most of the samples being tested.
 The following is a snapshot of lab activities most relevant to the samples containing THC, as of the date noted.